- Why donor ethnicity matters

-The men who fit my search criteria ... were healthy and fit, but they had ethnicities and races that did not match [me or my partner].
+The donors who fit my search criteria ... were healthy and fit, but they had ethnicities and races that did not match [me or my partner].
 Our favorite donor was a man who was part Palestinian.
 A few other favorites had Latino heritage, and another was Native American.
-These men’s sperm would indeed help us to create a child ...but it would also require us to acknowledge the heritage and cultural background that would belong to our child, but not to us. ~Ilana Sherer, Our Family Coalition, Known and Unknowns
+These men’s sperm would indeed help us to create a child ...but it would also require us to acknowledge the heritage and cultural background that would belong to our child, but not to us. ~Ilana Sherer, Our Family Coalition, Known and Unknown

 Children try to avoid feeling different from their peers.
 In adolescence, they go through identity development, and often seek out family members and others who share their looks, interests and skills.
-If your donor and child look very different from the people raising the child, the donor may take on extra significance to the child.
-If the donor shares physical characteristics with you, your partner and/or your extended family, your child will look like the people who share their life.
+If your donor and child look very different from the people raising your child, the donor may take on extra significance to the child.
+If the donor shares physical characteristics and ethnic ancestry with you, your partner and/or your extended family, your child will look like the people who share their life.
 This can contribute to a child's sense of who they are and a feeling of belonging.

 Interviewer: How often were you ever treated differently when you were growing up?
 Never, rarely, occasionally, frequently or very frequently?